EndeavourAccuracy/FOSSTube/README.txt

 * A domain name.
 * A proper server.
 This is subjective, but I suggest using 4+ CPUs, 8G+ RAM, 100G+ SSD, and being allowed to have 2TB+ monthly traffic.

+Unless you feel comfortable using it, do NOT use DirectAdmin.

 --------------------
 Settings and customization
 --------------------